 CHOP has developed a library of clinical pathways for use in medical emergencies.
 These task-oriented care plans detail essential steps in the care of patients with specific clinical problems and describe their expected clinical course.

-Healthcare professionals can download the following treatment tips for poisoning events:
+Healthcare professionals can download the following guidance for poisoning events: